4d/go-mobile/docs/project-definition/structure.md

 ![Structure section](img/object-attributes-structure.png)

-You will then be able to use thses object attributes as any other field in the other sections of the project editor (Data, labels & icons, list and detail forms, etc. except for the Actions section).
+You will then be able to use these object attributes as any other field in the other sections of the project editor (Data, labels & icons, Forms, etc. except for the Actions section).

-From the **Labels&Icons** section, you can select two formats to display your object attributes:
+From the **Labels&Icons** section, two formats are available to display your object attributes:

 - **Human-readable** (YAML): the default format that displays a human-readable structured data in the mobile app
 - **JSON Pretty Print**: the format that displays an indented JSON in the mobile app

 ![Labels-and-icons section](img/object-attributes-labels-and-icons.png)

+Here's the result on the generated app:

 ![Structure section](img/object-attributes-rendering.png)

 ### Filter query

-In the **Data** section, you can use filter queries to return and display only searches for values that meet the search criteria specified.
+In the **Data** section, you can use filter queries to return and display data filtered by specific criteria (Filter, Comparator, Operator).

-For instance, consider the following code, containing all the information concerning one of your clients:
+For instance, consider the following code containing all the information concerning one of your clients:

 ```4d
 {